powellgenomicslab/DropletQC/README.md

 [public GitHub repo](https://www.google.com)

-For advice about how to interpret the nuclear fraction metric using real-world examples, see `vignette("doubletQC")`.
+For more information about how the package works and some tips on how to interpret the nuclear fraction metric using real-world examples, see `vignette("doubletQC-vignette")`.